 Where does Education Step in?

-Literacy is one of the most important factors associated with social stigmas revolving around menstruation.
+Literacy is one of the most important factors associated with period myth and stigma.
 CBSE textbook in eighth grade has a chapter titled “Reaching the Age of Adolescence” which explains menstruation in a paragraph of less than 250 words.
 Topics like personal hygiene, myths, taboos, and pregnancy are covered within 2-3 sentences.
 Surprisingly, the word “menstruation” has been used less than 10 times throughout the lesson.
 In tenth grade, the topic is revisited as “How do Organisms Reproduce?”, which explains menstruation physiology in less than 100 words.
 Moreover, many students claim that teachers often avoid teaching and skip these chapters.

-Because menstruation is not normalized as a topic of conversation, girls often giggle or remain silent when discussing it.
-When young girls are not educated with scientific and logical explanations of menarche, they are left puzzled.
-This results in girls being unable to distinguish between myth and reality.
+Because menstruation is not normalized as a topic of conversation, people often giggle or remain silent when discussing it.
+When young students are not educated with scientific and logical explanations of menarche, they are left puzzled.
+This results in people being unable to distinguish between period myth and reality.
 They choose to believe whatever their peers or parents are telling them.
 Empowering young boys and girls with information about natural phenomena enhances their physical as well mental health.